laivish98/weather-app-react/README.md

-📦 Deployment
-You can deploy this app using:

-Vercel

-Netlify

-GitHub Pages (with static build)

 🙌 Contributing
 Pull requests are welcome!
 For major changes, please open an issue first to discuss what you'd like to change.

-📄 License
-This project is licensed under the MIT License.

 👨‍💻 Author
 Laivish Sharma

-⭐ Show Your Support
-If you like this project, please consider giving it a ⭐ on GitHub!